Elite Graduate Program for East European Studies

 Focal areas here are development economics and transition economics.
 Within the transition economics, students look at reform strategies, strategies for foreign trade, questions of competition and the capital market as they relate to economies in dynamic transformation.
 In the economics of development, key questions are the causes of underdevelopment and the measuring of indicators for development.
 Further thematic foci relating to the economies in transition in Eastern Europe are poverty and income distribution, the environment, migration, and unemployment.

-Within the framework of the elite Master's degree in East European Studies, the discipline Jewish History and Culture is devoted especially to the early modern and modern history of the Jews, whilst also taking into account their mediaeval history.
+Within the framework of the Elite Graduate Program for East European Studies, the discipline Jewish History and Culture is devoted especially to the early modern and modern history of the Jews, whilst also taking into account their medieval history.
 Beginning with the key Jewish regions of Eastern and Central Europe, it seeks to delineate the pathways of a diasporic society distinguished by its high level of social and geographical mobility.
 Particular emphasis is placed on topics such as Jewish memory culture and historical narratives.

 The Ottoman Empire was one of the three empires that shaped Eastern Europe decisively since early modern times.
 The empire integrated religiously and ethnically diverse populations and, together with the emerging national successor states, developed particular forms of modernity.